ablanco1950/road_sign_text_recognition/README.md

 Observations.

 In the test video the text RAM appears on the motorcycle's dashboard, to avoid this a window has been created that is set by the WindowFactor parameter (line 14).
 This problem does not exist with other videos, so if other videos are used it would be convenient to change WindowFactor (line 14) to 1.

+For a step-by-step execution so that you can check the signs that appear, simply replace the instruction cv2.waitKey(1) with cv2.waitKey(0) on line 97.